1. Why command line?

 Important is the separation of data (highlighted yellow) and software (blue).

-The instance’s data is found in /omd/sites
+The site’s data is found in /omd/sites/

-, and the installed software
+, and the installed software in /omd/versions/

 .

-Like every Linux user, the instance user also has a home directory,
+Like every Linux user, the site user also has a home directory, which we refer to as the site directory.

-it will be found in /omd/sites/mysite
+it will be found in /omd/sites/mysite/

 .

 ) (or swung dash).
-Since immediately following a login you will

-actually be in this directory, the tilde appears automatically in the input prompt:
+Since immediately following a login you will actually be in this directory, the tilde appears automatically in the input prompt:

 OMD[mysite]:~$ cd var/log

-A number of subdirectories are located within the instance directory,
+A number of subdirectories are located within the site directory, these can be listed with ll

 OMD[mysite]:~$ ll